Alford, Massachusetts: History

 Alford was first settled in 1756 as part of a land purchase from the Shauanum Stockbridge Mahican tribe by a group led by Timothy Woodbridge.
 The town, originally part of Great Barrington, separated in 1769 and was officially incorporated in 1773.
 It was named for Colonel John Alford of Charlestown, who was known for preaching Christianity to Native Americans and for sponsoring a theology professorship at Harvard College's Divinity School.
 The town has been mostly agricultural throughout its existence, however in 1799, large marble deposits were found on the western slopes of Tom Ball Mountain, and for the next 90 or so years it would be an industrious mining town.
 This would come to an end when the railroad was laid in a neighboring valley, rendering the last operating quarries of Alford unable to compete.

+The quarries of Alford supplied the marble for many iconic and famous buildings, including New York City's city hall.

 Around New Year's Day, 1776, General Henry Knox passed into Massachusetts through the town, bringing cannons from Fort Ticonderoga eastward to help end the Siege of Boston.
 Today, this route is known as the Knox Trail, and a marker is located at the state line.

+The town was home to a commune ran and funded by Fergie Chambers from 2019 to 2024.
+It was home to a group known as "Berkshire Communists," a Marxist-Leninist collective, which later dissolved due to legal troubles surrounding a protest held at an Elbit Systems facility in Merrimack, New Hampshire in October 2023.
+The group was involved in organizing anti-zionist protests in neighboring Great Barrington, Massachusetts, as well as hosting Marxist political education sessions for locals.